 Sr. No. Particulars Compliance Status (Yes/No/NA) Observations / Remarks by PCS 8.
-Related Party Transactions: YES (a) The listed entity has obtained prior approval of Audit Committee for all Related party transactions (b) In case no prior approval obtained, the listed entity shall provide detailed reasons along with confirmation whether the transactions were subsequently approved/ratified/rejected by the Audit committee 9.
-Disclosure of events or information: YES The listed entity has provided all the required disclosure(s) under Regulation 30 along with Schedule III of SEBI LODR Regulations, 2015 within the time limits prescribed thereunder 10.
-Prohibition of Insider Trading: YES The listed entity is in compliance with Regulation 3(5) & 3(6) SEBI (Prohibition of Insider Trading) Regulations, 2015 11.
-Actions taken by SEBI or Stock Exchange(s), if any: YES No Actions taken against the listed entity/ its promoters/directors/ subsidiaries either by SEBI or by Stock Exchanges (including under the Standard Operating Procedures issued by SEBI through various circulars) under SEBI Regulations and circulars/ guidelines issued thereunder except as provided under separate paragraph herein().
-12. Additional Non-compliances, if any: YES No additional non-compliance observed for all SEBI regulation/circular/guidance note etc.
+Related Party Transactions: YES (a) The listed entity has obtained prior approval of Audit Committee for all Related party transactions e (b) In case no prior approval obtained, the listed entity shall provide detailed reasons along with confirmation whether the transaction were subsequently approved/ratified/rejected by the Aud committee S 9.
+Disclosure of events or information: YES The listed entity has provided all the required disclosure(s) under Regulation 30 along with Schedule III of SEBI LODR Regulations, 2018 within the time limits prescribed thereunder 10.
+Prohibition of Insider Trading: YES The listed entity is in compliance with Regulation 3(5) & 3(6) SEE (Prohibition of Insider Trading) Regulations, 2015 31 11.
+Actions taken by SEBI or Stock Exchange(s), if any: YES No Actions taken against the listed entity/ its promoters/directors subsidiaries either by SEBI or by Stock Exchanges (including under the Standard Operating Procedures issued by SEBI through variou circulars) under SEBI Regulations and circulars/ guidelines issued thereunder except as provided under separate paragraph herein(). r S 12.
+Additional Non-compliances, if any: YES No additional non-compliance observed for all SEBI regulation/circular guidance note etc. -/

-^{}Observations/Remarks by PCS are mandatory if the Compliance status is provided as 'No' or 'NA'
+Observations/Remarks by PCS are mandatory if the Compliance status is provided as 'No' or 'NA'